 We are a specialty finance company that provides debt and equity financing for sustainable infrastructure projects.
-Formed more than 30 years ago, we focus on profitable sustainable infrastructure projects that increase energy efficiency, provide cleaner energy sources, positively impact the environment or make more efficient use of natural resources.
-Since 2000, using our direct origination platform, we have provided or arranged approximately \$3.9 billion of financing in more than 450 sustainable infrastructure transactions.
+We focus on profitable sustainable infrastructure projects that increase energy efficiency, provide cleaner energy sources, positively impact the environment or make more efficient use of natural resources.
+We began our business more than 30 years ago, and since 2000, using our direct origination platform, we have provided or arranged over \$3.9 billion of financing in more than 450 sustainable infrastructure transactions.
 Over this period, we have become the leading provider of financing for energy efficiency projects for the U.S. federal government, the largest property owner and energy user in the United States.